bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ![View on Boardwalk's Giant Dipper](/assets/california-2024v2/8 Santa Cruz Boardwalk.avif)

-Nils searched for "ice cream" on Google Maps and we went to the one that had the highest rating – Marianne's Ice Cream.
-We accidentally found a true local gem.

-The next (and last) stop was Santa Cruz Mission.
+The next stop was Santa Cruz Mission.
 It's not as impressive as the mission in, say, Ventura, but it was still nice.
 We also grabbed a geocache there!

-Then I rushed to return the car at SFO – needlessly so, as I later learned.
+As we were about to leave, Nils searched for "ice cream" on Google Maps and we went to the place that had the highest rating – Marianne's Ice Cream.
+This rating thing actually works – we found a true local gem.

 I dropped off Nils in Fremont and drove the Dumbarton bridge.

+Then I rushed to return the car at SFO (needlessly so, as I later learned.
+The timer starts when I actually pick up the car, not since the time I selected when making a reservation on Booking.com)

 > **Mistake made**
 >
 > Never ask for animal style In-N-Out if you're not gonna eat it right away.
 > Otherwise it will be absolutely ruined!
-The sauce stops being liquid way too
-> fast.
+The sauce thickens very fast and it's
+> honestly quite disguisting once it's cold.

 # Monday, May 13th – Badge pickup